Notre Dame Fighting Irish football rivalries: Indiana

 Although not as significant as the soccer rivalry between the two schools, the Hoosiers still serve as in-state competition for Notre Dame in football.
 The two teams first met in 1898, and continued to consistently play each other up until 1958.
 However, since then, the two teams have only met twice, once in 1991, and again in 2024, with the latter being a first round matchup in the 2024 College Football Playoff.

 The rivalry has historically been dominated by Notre Dame, who hold a 24–5–1 record in the series.
 The Fighting Irish have lost only one game to the Hoosiers since 1908.
 However, that one loss came in the 1950 season, and was a shocking result, considering that the Irish had won three of the last four national championships at the time, as well as four of the last seven Heisman Trophy winners.
 In 1907, the game between the two ended in a 0–0 tie, the only tie of the series.
 Notre Dame has not lost a game at home to the Hoosiers since their first meeting in 1898.

 The two teams met for the first time in 33 years in the first round of the 2024 College Football Playoff.
 The game was the first ever home playoff game in college football history.
 It was the first game of the expanded 12-team College Football Playoff, and only the fourth time that Notre Dame has hosted a game in December.
 It also was the first time since 1990 that Notre Dame had played on a Friday, and the first time since 1990 that a Notre Dame home game was not broadcast by NBC.
 Going into the game, Notre Dame was ranked fifth in the CFB rankings, and Indiana was ranked eighth.
 The first touchdown of the game came on a 98-yard rush from Jeremiyah Love, which set a record as the longest rush in College Football Playoff history.
 From then on out, it was smooth sailing for the Irish, who continued their success against the Hoosiers.
 Indiana would score two touchdowns in the final two minutes to provide a slight scare and tighten the score, but the Irish would handily beat them and move on the play the Georgia Bulldogs in the CFB Quarterfinals.
 From there, they would go all the way to the National Championship Game, where they lost to Ohio State.

-The two teams are currently slated to play a home-home series in 2030 and 2031, with the first game at Notre Dame and the second in Bloomington.
+The two teams were slated to play a home-home series in 2030 and 2031, with the first game at Notre Dame and the second in Bloomington.
+However, the series was canceled in 2026.